5 Tips For Flying The Traffic Pattern

 If you see white, you are above the glide path and will touch down after passing abeam of that bar.
 If you see red, you are below the glidepath and will touch down before passing abeam of that bar.
 Since the goal is to touch down between the near bar and the far bar, some pilots remember proper orientation with VASI by using the phrase, “If you see red over white, you are all right.”
 This means you are on the proper glide path.

 A system with all light units installed in a single row is called a precision approach path indicator or PAPI for short.
-Just like the VASI, what you’re shooting for is a combination of red and white.
+Just like the VASI, you’re shooting for a combination of red and white.
 If both lights are white, you’re too high.
 If you see all red, you’re too low.

 5. Departure Procedure

 After takeoff and upon reaching pattern altitude at a point clear of the airport boundary, depart either straight out or on a 45° ground track in the direction of the traffic pattern, or as instructed by ATC.
-Continue climb and maintain ground track until well clear of the pattern traffic, at least 1.5 miles.
+Continue to climb and maintain the ground track until well clear of the pattern traffic, at least 1.5 miles.
 Set pitch and power once established at pattern or cruise altitude, as appropriate.